systemcarl/weblog/articles/about-me.md

 Since then, I have been busy building full-stack web applications and services.

 #### I Love Deadlines
-Over the last five years, I have been profesionally
+Over the last five years, I have been professionally writing software and
-    writing software and building web applications
+    building web applications
 concurrently with my MSc studies.
 For most of this time, my task was to rebuild the [*MRKTBOX*]
     [e-commerce web application].